How To Do Right Riemann Sum

 The right Riemann sum is a foundational numerical integration technique that approximates the definite integral of a function by dividing the area under its curve into rectangles and summing their areas.
 Although it may not always be the most accurate method, its simplicity and ease of implementation make it a valuable tool for understanding numerical integration concepts and for obtaining quick estimates, especially when dealing with discrete data.

 By understanding the principles behind the right Riemann sum, its limitations, and the factors that affect its accuracy, you can effectively apply it to solve various problems in calculus, engineering, and data analysis.
-Remember to consider the function's behavior, choose an appropriate number of subintervals, and explore alternative Riemann sum variations to improve the accuracy of your approximations.
+Still, remember to consider the function's behavior, choose an appropriate number of subintervals, and explore alternative Riemann sum variations to improve the accuracy of your approximations.
 Dive deeper into the concept by trying different values of n in an online Riemann sum calculator, and share your findings with fellow learners in the comments below!